OpenAgriTech/Pix4D-VI-library/README.md

-# Pix4D-VI-library
+# Pix4D-Vegetation Index-library

-A collection of Vegetation Indicies for direct use in Pix4Dmapper.
+A collection of Vegetation Indices for direct use in Pix4Dmapper.

 This has been developed with the Micasense MX in mind.
 Contributions are welcome!